Crude Prices Inch Lower, but Post Weekly Gains | MarketScreener

 A sustained rise in fuel prices marks the latest threat to a global economy already pressured by the U.S.-China trade war.
 It could also impact stocks in the U.S., where steady consumer spending has helped lift major indexes.
 Higher energy prices can raise gas and heating bills, cutting into available income.

-Oil futures soared Monday, but prices slipped Tuesday and Wednesday after Saudi officials signaled that output could return to normal more quickly that expected.
-However, prices rebounded Thursday after The Wall Street Journal reported the kingdom is looking to import crude and other oil products, before edging down Friday.
+Oil futures soared Monday, but prices slipped Tuesday and Wednesday after Saudi officials signaled that output could return to normal more quickly that initially expected.
+However, prices rebounded at the end of the week after The Wall Street Journal reported that the kingdom is looking to import crude and other petroleum products, before inching down Friday.

 Still, crude prices are well below their April peaks as investors continue to worry about slowing demand.
 "Many market participants are still concerned that global supply will remain ample as Saudi Arabia works its way through repairing the damage," said Dominick Chirichella, director of market insights at DTN.